Petralona, Chalkidiki

 Petralona (Πετράλωνα) is a small locality in Chalkidiki, Macedonia, Greece.
 It is 6 km northwest of Triglia and 35 km southeast of Thessaloniki.
 Its altitude is 270 m.

 It is famous for the Petralona Cave about 1 km from the village, in which was discovered one of the earliest European humanoids.

 Prehistory

 The Petralona Cave, at the foot of Mount Katsika, was discovered in 1959 by a local looking for a spring.
-In it was found in 1960 the Petralona skull, extremely well preserved, dated to more than years.
+In 1960 the Petralona skull was found in the cave.
+The skull was extremely well preserved and given an initial estimated age of more than years.
 It was named Archanthropus europaeus petraloniensis (Poulianos, 1976).

-This is considered to be one of the oldest European Homo erectus specimens found so far.
+Transport

+Petralona is about 3.75 km north of Chalkidiki Provincial Road 4, from the village of Elaiochoria.